Live From EuropeSaturday, July 4

 Demonstranten en ernstige bedreigingen bij theater waar Thijs Römer optreedt Een aantal mensen heeft zondagavond gedemonstreerd bij het theater waar de veroordeelde Thijs Römer met zijn nieuwe voorstelling op het podium staat.
 De Telegraaf schrijft dat de betogers bordjes vasthielden met teksten als: "Misbruik is geen verdienmodel."

-nu.nl · about 2 hours ago
+nu.nl · 12 days ago

 Live From Europe